SWARNIM-TIWARI/ai-study-roadmap/README.md

 **Sequential layers for the AI stack.**
 11 modules.
 One builds into the next.
-Resources, concepts, and a litmus test for each layer — all linked.
+Resources, concepts, and a litmus test for each layer.
+All linked.

 <br/>